Invisibility of the integers for the discrete Gaussian chain via a Caffarelli-Silvestre extension of the discrete fractional Laplacian: Proof of the main Theorem (Theorem ) in the case

-Let us fix $\alpha\in [2,3)$.
-The proof is divided into the following different steps (which may also be used as a summary of all the ingredients which participate). \bnum \item \textbf{Caffarelli-Silvestre extension of the discrete fractional Laplacien.} We use here the Bessel random walks from Section \ref{s.Bessel}.
+\bnum \item \textbf{Caffarelli-Silvestre extension of the discrete fractional Laplacien.} We use here the Bessel random walks from Section \ref{s.Bessel}.
 This allows us to view the field $\Psi_n$ as the Gaussian free field on $\calD$ (with inhomogeneous conductances $\mathbf{a}$) conditioned to take integer values on the $1d$ line $\Lambda_n \times \{0\}$.

 \item \textbf{Identification of the suitable Laplace transforms.} If we are given test functions $f_1,\ldots,f_k$ in $C_c(D)$ where $D=(-1,1)$.
 To characterise our limiting distribution, it is sufficient to show that for any $\lambda_1,\ldots, \lambda_k \in \R$, one has the following convergence (for small enough $\beta$),